-The following table reconciles our adjusted profit for the year presented to the most directly comparable financial measure calculated and presented in accordance with HKFRSs:
+The following table reconciles our adjusted profit/(loss) for the year presented to the most directly comparable financial measure calculated and presented in accordance with HKFRSs:

-For the year end 31 December
+For the year ended 31 December

-2019 2018
+2020 2019

 RMB'000 RMB'000

-Loss for the year Add: (199,804) (291,582)
+Loss for the year (63,566) (199,804)

-Share-based payment 28,769 12,247
+Add:

-Listing expenses 35,226 25,188
+Share-based payment 38,438 28,769

-Changes in fair value of financial liabilities at fair value
+Listing expenses - 35,226

-through profit or loss 475,790 453,592
+Changes in fair value of financial liabilities at fair value through profit or loss - 475,790

-Finance costs (1) - 5,772
+·

-Adjusted profit for the year (2) 339,981 205,217
+Adjusted profit/(loss) for the year (1) (25,128) 339,981

-- For the year ended 31 December 2018, the finance costs represented dividends the Company paid to the holders of its redeemable preference shares.
-Such expenses did not recur after the conversion of the redeemable preference shares into ordinary shares which took place immediately before the listing of the Shares on the Stock Exchange. - We define "adjusted profit for the year" as profit for the year, adding back share-based payment, listing expenses, changes in fair value of financial liabilities at fair value through profit or loss, and finance costs.
-Adjusted profit for the year is not a measure required by or presented in accordance with HKFRSs.
-The use of adjusted profit for the year has limitations as an analytical tool, and you should not consider it in isolation from, or as a substitute for analysis of, our results of operations or financial condition as reported under HKFRSs.
+We define "adjusted profit/(loss) for the year" as profit/(loss) for the year, adding back share-based payment, listing expenses and changes in fair value of financial liabilities at fair value through profit or loss.
+Adjusted profit/(loss) for the year is not a measure required by or presented in accordance with HKFRSs.
+The use of adjusted profit/(loss) for the year has limitations as an analytical tool, and you should not consider it in isolation from, or as a substitute for analysis of, our results of operations or financial condition as reported under HKFRSs.